IDMNYU/audiolab/docs/synths.md

 12. "B" row of CV knobs for each preset stage

 *Notes:*
-- the Sequencer / Programmer can be used as an 8-button mini-keyboard, with the rows of presets corresponding to notes in a melody, scales, or any other control voltage value you need.
+- The Sequencer / Programmer can be used as an 8-button mini-keyboard, with the rows of presets corresponding to notes in a melody, scales, or any other control voltage value you need.
-- the buttons on the programmer control the starting point of the sequencer, allowing you to make it loop through only some of the presets in sequence to make a pattern that's less than 8 steps long.
+- The buttons on the programmer control the starting point of the sequencer, allowing you to make it loop through only some of the presets in sequence to make a pattern that's less than 8 steps long.
 - Like most Serge modules, the Sequencer / Programmer can be sequenced at high frequency, causing the CV outputs to generate a voltage curve made up of the preset stages that can be heard as a waveform or used as a periodic control signal.

 #### Dual Universal Slope Generator XL